adepanges/n8n-editly-ffmpeg/README.md

-# n8n with PostgreSQL and Worker
+# n8n with Worker, PostgreSQL, Redis, Editly and FFmpeg

 Starts n8n with PostgreSQL as database, and the Worker as a separate container.